 Question: I notice that you have open dress rehearsals what can I expect (and what is expected of me?)

 Answer: Arrive just before 2:00 and be prepared to see how Rosemary puts the music together - sometimes they will play through something completely - other times, she will stop and practice some sections over and over.

 Rosemary starts the afternoon by briefly introducing the pieces and what she wants to accomplish.
 If you want to hear some of her comments to the orchestra, you will have to sit closer.
 Otherwise, you will get the full orchestra sound by sitting about half way back.
-No dress code, and a small donation of something like $5 to come in.
+No dress code, and a suggested donation of $10 per person is appreciated.

 Interval is at 3:00 - 3:15 - and the rehearsal continues until about 4:30.